MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-classic-mysql-cluster.md

 A new network is created, and a subnet is created inside the network.
 This example uses a 10.10.10.0/24 network with only one /24 subnet inside.

 ### Virtual machines
 The first Ubuntu 13.10 VM is created by using an Endorsed Ubuntu Gallery image, and called `hadb01`.
 A new cloud service is created in the process, called hadb.
-We call it this to illustrate the shared, load-balanced nature that the service will have when we add more resources.
+This name illustrates the shared, load-balanced nature that the service will have when more resources are added.
 The creation of `hadb01` is uneventful and completed by using the portal.
-An endpoint for SSH is automatically created, and our created network is selected.
-We also choose to create an availability set for the VMs.
+An endpoint for SSH is automatically created, and the new network is selected.
+Now you can create an availability set for the VMs.

-Once the first VM is created (technically, when the cloud service is created) we proceed to create the second VM, `hadb02`.
-For the second VM, we will also use Ubuntu 13.10 VM from the Gallery by using the portal, but we will choose to use an existing cloud service, `hadb.cloudapp.net`, instead of creating a new one.
+After the first VM is created (technically, when the cloud service is created), create the second VM, `hadb02`.
+For the second VM, use Ubuntu 13.10 VM from the Gallery by using the portal, but use an existing cloud service, `hadb.cloudapp.net`, instead of creating a new one.
 The network and availability set should be automatically selected.
 An SSH endpoint will be created, too.

-After both VMs have been created, we will take note of the SSH port for `hadb01` (TCP 22) and `hadb02` (automatically assigned by Azure).
+After both VMs have been created, take note of the SSH port for `hadb01` (TCP 22) and `hadb02` (automatically assigned by Azure).

 ### Attached storage
 Attach a new disk to both VMs and create new 5-GB disks in the process.
-The disks are hosted in the VHD container in use for our main operating system disks.
-After disks are created and attached, there is no need for us to restart Linux because the kernel will see the new device.
+The disks are hosted in the VHD container in use for your main operating system disks.
+After disks are created and attached, there is no need to restart Linux because the kernel will see the new device.
 This device is usually `/dev/sdc`.
 Check `dmesg` for the output.

-On each VM, we create a partition by using `cfdisk` (primary, Linux partition) and write the new partition table.
+On each VM, create a partition by using `cfdisk` (primary, Linux partition) and write the new partition table.
 Do not create a filesystem on this partition.

 ## Set up the cluster
 Use APT to install Corosync, Pacemaker, and DRBD on both Ubuntu VMs.
 To do so with `apt-get`, run the following code: